abuiles/ember-101/ember-data.md

 ### filter

-The **filter** function behaves similarly to **find**, but it takes an additional parameter known as the **filter function**.
-This will call the function for every record in the result and return the ones for which the function returns true.
+The **filter** function behaves similarly to **find** however, in addition to the type, it also takes a parameter known as the **filter function**.
+The filter function is called once for every record in the result and returns those for which the filter function returns true.

 By default, filter will work against elements already loaded into the store (like **all**).
 If we want to force a request to the backend,